Thursday, August 21, 2008

 >>> Ref.
 VedaBase => SB 2.6.37, purport

 Lord Brahma is the biggest scientist, and he proved it by creating the whole universe.
 Not that he just sat down and wrote some nonsensical theory.
 Science means theory and experiment.
 But what is the difference between Lord Brahma’s approach and that of our modern scientists?
-He did not waste his valuable time with pratyaksa and anumäna, but rather took the way of sabda-pramana.
+He did not waste his valuable time with pratyaksa and anumana, but rather took the way of sabda-pramana.
 And what was the first sabda?
-‘Tapah’-austerity.
-In the process of receiving knowledge from the supreme authorities, one of the requirements is to be pure- without being fiery, nobody can enter into the fire; without being pure nobody can enter into pure knowledge.
-Therefore, the first step to become pure is to accept some sort of austerity in order to purify the heart.
+‘Tapah’— austerity.
+In the process of receiving knowledge from the supreme authorities, one of the requirements is to be pure— without being fiery, nobody can enter into the fire; without being pure nobody can enter into pure knowledge.
+Therefore, the first step to becoming pure is to accept some sort of austerity in order to purify the heart.
 And because Lord Brahma took those words very seriously, Lord Visnu became very pleased with him (sabhajitah, SB 2.9.9).
-This is the next step to get transcendental knowledge- we must please the authority.
+This is the next step to obtain transcendental knowledge: we must please the authority.
 Brahma was fortunate enough to have the Supreme Lord Himself as his direct authority, but through the chain of disciplic succession even today we may have an authority as good as the Lord Himself and whose words are as powerful as His.
 Just like Sukadeva Gosvami was the bonafide representative of the Lord for Pariksit Maharaja.
 And what were his qualities?

 “The spiritual master, therefore, must be one who is sarva-jna, as stated herein before in connection with Sukadeva Gosvami.”